 3. Finishing

-Just as is the case with any other tool, it is important to rinse your paint sprayer with plenty of water until clear.
+Just as is the case with any other tool, it is important to rinse your airless sprayer with plenty of water until clear.
 You should then allow the disassembled parts to dry up before fixing them back in place.
-Some models require that you flush them with mineral spirits or any other thinners after rinsing with water.
-This will create an extra layer of coating that will, in turn, prevent the system from corrosion, freezing or rusting.
+Some models require that you flush them with mineral spirits or any other thinners after rinsing them with water.
+This will create an extra layer of coating that will, in turn, prevent the system from corrosion, freezing, or rusting.

 Method 2

 Alternatively, if you do not have much cleaning time, you can refer to this quick method of cleaning an airless paint sprayer.
-All you will require is a thinner (for oil-based paints), a bucket, water (for latex-based paints), a paintbrush and a clean cleaning cloth.
+All you will require is thinner (for oil-based paints), a bucket, water (for latex-based paints), a paintbrush, and a clean cleaning cloth.
 For safety measures,

 you will also need a pair of gloves and relevant protective clothes then follow the steps below: